adalkiran/distributed-inference/README.md

 * **mediabridge service:** The service will register itself to the orchestrator, and can respond to "sdp-offer-req" and "sdp-accept-offer-answer" procedure calls.
 Also uses [Pion WebRTC](https://github.com/pion/webrtc) library to serve as a WebRTC server on a UDP port.
 Written in Go language.
     <br>
-    Designed to run as more than one instances, but currently can run only one instance because it should expose a UDP port from Docker container, and different container replicas on same host should be assigned different and available port numbers and the application must know the exposed host port number, in this stage, it couldn't be achieved to dynamically manage this.
+    Designed to run as more than one instance, but currently can run only one instance because it should expose a UDP port from Docker container, and different container replicas on same host should be assigned different and available port numbers and the application must know the exposed host port number, in this stage, it couldn't be achieved to dynamically manage this.
 Maybe it can be achieved on Kubernetes.

 * **inference:** The service will register itself to the orchestrator, and can keep track of "images" Redis Stream which streams JPEG image data of video frames.
 Written in Python language.
 It makes inferences on incoming images with YOLOX model for object detection.
     <br>
-    Accourding to configuration or chosen Docker Compose Profile, it can run on CPU or CUDA modes, also can run as distributed service in different machines.
+    According to configuration or chosen Docker Compose Profile, it can run on CPU or CUDA modes, and also can run as distributed service in different machines.
     <br>
     Can be more than one, by docker-compose.yml file's replica values, default is 5.